ReneOlsthoorn/Ground/README.md

 If you want to debug with x64dbg, assemble FASM's listing.asm into listing.exe and put it in the FASM installation directory.
 Switch on the `generateDebugInfo` boolean in Program.cs and check if the used x64dbg folder is correct, because Ground will generate a x64dbg database file there.
-After compilation, you can load your .EXE in x64dbg and you will see the original sourcecode in the comment column of the debugger.
+After compilation, you can load your .EXE in x64dbg and you will see the original generated assembly in the comment column of the debugger.

 ### Running the examples
 The most easy way to run all the examples is using Visual Studio.
 Open and compile the Ground.sln solution and you